 I put a new solenoid, starter switch, and the battery was charged.
 Why won't my Toro start?

 You may need Spark plugs and a clean Filter. this makes a big difference in a complete start up for your mower.

 Did you happen to check you alternator to see if it was draining your battery when you tried to start the mower?
 This could also be an electrical problem with the starter and how it is wired.
-The other thing to check is the switch that is under the chair.
-You need presser on this switch in order to start the mower.

 Is this a ride on or a push mower?